-4.4.
+4.3.
 Inflation Trending

-The inflation rate for calculating the trend in the value of assets between rebasing periods will be the appropriate Price Index forecast for each asset type in each financial year during the tariff period.
+The inflation rate for calculating the trend in the value of assets between rebasing periods will be the Headline Consumer Price Index (CPI) forecast in each financial year during the tariff period.
 The same inflation rate is used in the calculation of the Weighted Average Cost of Capital (WACC).

-Due to the Regulator finalising a RoD by 01 December, it may not be possible to utilise a final National Treasury published CPI forecast from the Mid-Term Budget Policy Statement.
-The Regulator will therefore utilise estimates from the National Treasury's October/November publication of a CPI figure, the South African Reserve Bank, the Bureau of Economic Standards, other institutions, and its own economic forecasts in its assessment of future price changes.
+Due to the Regulator finalising a RoD by 01 December, it will utilise a final National Treasury published CPI forecast from the National Treasury's October/November Medium Term Budget Policy Statement (MTBPS) and if it deems necessary, also estimates published by the South African

-4.5.
+Reserve Bank, the Bureau of Economic Standards, other institutions, and its own economic forecasts in its assessment of future price changes.

+4.4.
 Capital Works in Progress (CWIP)